zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 ```
 <script type="text/javascript" src="../../assets/js/LineFitting/PlaneFitting.js" orbit="enabled" residuals="enabled"></script>

 From here, it is trivial to see how one might add _additional_ secondary axes of fit.
+In formal math terminology, this is equivalent to alternating [Power Iteration](https://en.wikipedia.org/wiki/Power_iteration) and [Gram-Schmidt Orthonormalization](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process).

-There might come a point when numerical instability will prevent the lower-order axes from fitting nicely with this speedup.
-If that happens, I recommend just projecting your points down to the plane after solving each axis.
+There might come a point when numerical instability will prevent the lower-order axes from fitting nicely in this paradigm.
+If that happens, I recommend just projecting your points down to the plane (defined by the previous axis) after solving each axis.

 I hope these techniques will come in handy whenever someone wants to fit lines or planes without incurring large dependencies within their projects.